The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

-You can easily spend 3 days in the city of cartoonish buildings that look like they’re meltingBarcelona.
-Add the beach, the museums and galleries, the restaurants and the nightlife, and you have a packed 3 days—minimum.
+You can easily spend 2 days in the city of cartoonish buildings that look like they’re melting—Barcelona.
+But be warned, you'll be left wanting more!
+If you add the beach, the museums and galleries, the restaurants, and the nightlife, you have a bucket list destination like no other!
 Barcelona has a vibe that is addicting, so even if you keep returning, each trip will be different and always worth it.
 After my hometown of Prague, Barcelona is my favorite city in Europe.

-For this post, we’re going to focus on the architecture, taking you on a walk around the most stunning sights.
-Obviously, those melting buildings aren’t the only thing to see, but let’s be honest, Antoni Gaudí turned Barcelona into a city like no other.
+The self-guided tour I'll be taking you on is perfect for a first-timers trip to Barcelona and focuses on the city's famous architecture, taking you on a walk around the 10 most beautiful sights in the city.
+Obviously, those melting buildings aren’t the only thing to see, but let’s be honest, Antoni Gaudí helped make Barcelona the epic city that it is.

-Then we’ll add two more spots, Parc Güell and Montjuïc Hill.
-You’ll need another day for those, unless you are planning to run around Barcelona like a crazy person and have your legs fall off before your evening tapas.
+Then, I'll add two more spots, Parc Güell and Montjuïc Hill.
+You’ll need another day for those unless you plan to run around Barcelona like a crazy person and have your legs fall off before your evening tapas.
+Please don't do that, you should be trying to spend more time in Barcelona, not less!

 You might also be interested in reading:

-An overview to get your grip on where everything is located (Park Guell is off the map to the north)
+An overview to get your grip on where everything is located for your self-guided tour (Park Guell is off the map to the north)

 The Barri Gòtic (Gothic Quarter) is the center of the old town of Barcelona.
 This is where the streets are narrow and everything is wonderfully old.
 There is no city grid, unlike in the Eixample area outside of the Gothic Quarter that is full of straight lines and right anglesGaudi would’ve hated it!